Helping millions of people navigate the world of technology.

 Change Group Policy Editor Settings

-If you use the Windows 11 Home version, you will have to use the Registry Editor to disable the policy.
-But before doing that, create a registry backup and then proceed with this method.
+If you use the Windows 11 Home version, you must use the Registry Editor to disable the policy.
+But before doing that, create a registry backup and proceed with this method.

-Step 1: Press the Windows key to open the Start menu.
-Type regedit in the search bar and press Enter.
+Step 1: Press the Windows key to open the Start menu > type regedit in the search bar > press Enter.

 start menu

 Step 2: The User Account Control Window will launch.
-Click on the Yes button to open the Registry Editor.
+Click on Yes to open the Registry Editor.

 User account control window